rust-lang/book/nostarch/introduction.md

 ### People Who Value Speed and Stability

 Rust is for people who crave speed and stability in a language.
-By speed, we mean the speed of the programs that you can create with Rust and the speed at which Rust lets you write them.
+By speed, we mean both how quickly Rust code can run and the speed at which Rust lets you write programs.
 The Rust compiler’s checks ensure stability through feature additions and refactoring.
 This is in contrast to the brittle legacy code in languages without these checks, which developers are often afraid to modify.
 By striving for zero-cost abstractions, higher-level features